 (Yvette and Santiago's dining room AKA our classroom)

 Last night we talked all about Mali and I realized that I haven't prepared myself for Mali at all.
 I've been doing so much prep for Senegal that I forgot that the first place we are visiting is Bamako.
 I guess that is what the next three weeks are for.
+I've really been enjoying getting to know everyone I am traveling with.
+One of our recent meetings involved learning how to eat with your right hand:

 It was fun, but very messy.
 Although I am sure it is going to happen, I am hoping that I don't offend anyone.
 When I do end up offending someone, I hope it will turn into a funny travel story that we can all laugh at someday.